 After only a little bit of swearing, the final result looks like this:

-At this stage, it’s got both arms and a vicious, daemonic visage.
+At this stage, it has both arms and a vicious, daemonic visage.
 It still lacks something that screams, “Blood for the blood god!”

 I mean, I think it’s big enough and all, but there’s something missing.
 Any ideas?